 As usual, everything comes down to preference.
-The Devoko ergonomic is the best chair overall because of its good price, high-quality comfort levels, professional design and easy assembly.
+The Devoko ergonomic is the best chair under $100 overall because of its good price, high-quality comfort levels, professional design and easy assembly.
 On the other hand, the Vitesse Gaming is a great affordable gaming chair with great value thanks to its full customization and sturdy upholstery despite the low price.

 If your preference is strictly on racing style gaming chairs, then the Homall Ergonomic is cheap as it is effective while retaining a professional gamer look.
 If you prefer a more traditional office chair but with a gamer flare, the Furmax is a solid choice – an office type with a racer aura.
 Lastly, if you have a few more dollars to spend in order to reward yourself with a premium gaming chair, the GTRACING is a good option.

 Office or Racing Style?

 There is a huge divide within the gaming community whether an office chair or a racer seat suits better for a gaming set-up.
 Generally speaking, it all comes down to looks: if you like simplicity but with the tenacity of a hardcore gamer, go with a subtle office style gaming chair.
 If you prefer a sporty look, the racing style is an obvious choice.

 Office chairs (or at least the subtle ones) have limited customization but have a lot of leg space and provides the best comfortability and ergonomics – especially the ones with back mesh to keep air circulating around where you sit.

 Meanwhile, a lot of gamers like the racing style chairs beyond its design that makes you fit the status quo; it offers the best in personalization and customization – and it generally turns your gaming set-up better no matter the brand you buy.